PORTLAND DRUGGED DRIVING ACCIDENTS ATTORNEYStart your free case review

 - Impaired Coordination: making it harder to juggle various driving tasks.

-Seeking Compensation for Car Accident Injuries Caused by DUI Drivers
+Injuries Caused by DUI Drivers

 Under Oregon DUI laws, drivers can be cited for driving under the influence of marijuana, the same as they could for alcohol.
 When car accidents occur, evidence of marijuana use can be presented to prove liability in a claim.